pingcap/docs-cn/pessimistic-transaction.md

 6. The data read by `EMBEDDED SELECT` in the statement is not locked.

 7. Open transactions in TiDB do not block garbage collection (GC).
-By default, this limits the maximum execution time of pessimistic transactions to 10 minutes.
+By default, this limits the maximum execution time of pessimistic transactions to 1 hour.
 You can modify this limit by editing `max-txn-ttl` under `[performance]` in the TiDB configuration file.

 ## Isolation level